Since the inception of Yoga as a mind+body development practice many moons ago … Fast forward to the present day, much has changed.

 And 9 times out of 10, Yoga isn’t necessarily the problem.
 It’s often the way you’re relating with yourself, during the practice of Yoga.

 If you’d like to develop a better relationship with your body and your Yoga, I’ve created a 3 part video series just for you.

-In the video series you’ll learn 3 reasons why your muscles feel tight, even though you do Yoga.
+In this video series you’ll learn 3 reasons why your muscles feel tight, even though you do Yoga.

-You can watch video 1 of 3 below.
-And after you watch the first part, you can subscribe to get the next 2 videos.
+You can watch Part 1 of 3 below.
+And after you watch the first part, if you’d like to go deeper you can subscribe to get the next 2 videos.